SupraSummus/refuse/CONTRIBUTING.md

 If you are planning on working on a "larger" issue or feature, please add yourself to the corresponding issue on GitHub or create a new one there - before you start working.
 This helps to reduce duplicate effort and allows to coordinate developers.

 Everything is supposed to be tested.
-However, right now, *refuse* does not have a single test on its own.
+However, right now, *refuse* has a very limited test suite.
 It can merely be tested through filesystems relying on it.
 This is currently done based on [LoggedFS-python](https://github.com/pleiszenburg/loggedfs-python) for x86_64 Linux. **The main objective therefore is to add a testing infrastructure.** New features are welcome, too, but tests come first.
 Tests based on Qemu are the likely way to go because Qemu can emulate all kinds of architectures on a single machine.
 Anything else that helps testing *refuse* is also highly welcome.
 Static code analysis comes to mind, for instance.

+## Verifying changes

+    tox -e py38  # to run tests